How to sell digital downloadable products with WooCommerce

 And then, under the variations tab add the different variations you want.
 When you create a new variation, you can select the attributes of a simple product for it.
 This means that one variation can be virtual and downloadable, while others aren’t.

-Licensing & Copyright – Allow access to file URLs only when needed
+Licensing and security – Allow access to file URLs only when needed

 But why are we going into much detail about the files download?
 Well, you need to know this in order to configure your File download method.
 This is done under WooCommerce > Settings > Products > Downloadable Products